 Transparent Breakdown of Revision Costs

 Revision expenses depend on the services required: evaluation, imaging, removal of the failed implant, grafting, and any new implant placement.
-We’ll review the recommended treatment and provide a clear estimate so you understand the investment involved.
+We’ll review the recommended plan and provide a clear estimate so you understand the investment involved.

 Payment Plans and Insurance Coverage for Implant Recovery